 You may find the outlook for teaching jobs is fair at the provincial level.
 However, you may find regions within the province where the outlook is good.
 So, you can explore the best cities to find teaching jobs within those regions.

-Based on government of Canada research, the provincial job outlook is rated as:
+Based on the government of Canada research, the provincial job outlook is rated as:

 - Limited ☆☆